 You’ll come to learn that everyone will move in sync.
 You'll naturally manage to avoid bumping into one another when reaching over for glasses and whatnot.
 This is the bar dance – it also focuses on good communication.
 Vocal cues will help everyone know who’s where.
 It’ll become an instinct and gift once you’ve practiced as well as prevent smashed glasses or bumps on the head, so probably quite a handy one to learn!

 Other than that, have fun, get learning and don’t give yourself a hard time.
 We all start somewhere, and one day you’ll be pulling pints like a pro!

-So, now that you know how to smash your trial bartending shift and want become an amazing bartender visit our website and check out the bartender job opportunities!
+So, now you know how to smash your trial bartending shift.
+If you want to become an amazing bartender visit our website and check out the bartender job opportunities!